-The Board of Trustees has decided to buy-in an Internal Audit service from Alliotts LLP.
+The Board of Trustees has decided to employ Alliotts LLP as internal auditor.

 The Internal Auditor's role includes giving advice on financial matters and performing a range of checks on the Trust's financial systems.
 In particular, the checks carried out in the current period included: